Mainland investors to sit out first dance on Hong Kong stock connect

 Foreign stock exchanges have long been hoping to attract a share of China’s massive personal deposits - worth 50.4 trillion yuan ($8.23 trillion) in September - but mainland investors have been unmoved.

-They showed scant enthusiasm for the Qualified Domestic Institutional Investor (QDII) program, which lets Chinese citizens buy shares in foreign companies through mutual funds, most of them focused on the United States.
+They showed scant enthusiasm for the Qualified Domestic Institutional Investor (QDII) programme, which lets Chinese citizens buy shares in foreign companies through mutual funds, most of them focused on the United States.

 “Despite the upswing in the U.S. (markets), we haven’t seen distinct improvement in demand for QDII products,” said Howhow Zhang, fund analyst at Z-Ben Advisors in Shanghai.
 Analysts estimate that only 25-35 percent of the available QDII quota has been sold to Chinese investors.